OrdinaryMagician/stinger_m/ProtoNotes.md

  - Gun is re-animated in order to use the same hand as the final automag.
  - Uses the old black skin, but the off-hand gun when dual wielding will use the newer skin.
+ - Forgot to make a reload animation, so I came up with lore to make it not need one.
+I'm lazy like that.

 ### Sentry